Signed tropicalization of polar cones: Optimization in the Signed Tropical World

 \if{

 }\fi

 Let $f =\bigoplus_{k=0}^n a_k x^k \in\Smax^\vee[x]$ be a formal univariate polynomial of degree $n$ (i.e., $a_n\neq \zero$), with signed coefficients.
 We denote by $x\mapsto f(x)$ the associated polynomial function from $\smax^\vee$ to $\smax$.
 The {\em roots} of $f$ are defined as the points $x\in \Smax^\vee$ such that $f(x) \zero$.
-The moduli of the roots of $f$ are necessarily points of nondifferentiability of the map $x\mapsto |f|(x)$; however, not all nondifferentiability points yields roots~\cite{BCOQ}.
-In fact, the notion of multiplicity of root in the setting of semirings or hyperfields with signs is a delicate one, see~\cite{baker2018descartes,gunn}.
+The moduli of the roots of $f$ are necessarily points of nondifferentiability of the map $x\mapsto |f|(x)$; however, not all nondifferentiability points yield roots (Baccelli et al.~\cite{BCOQ}).
+In fact, the notion of multiplicity of root in the setting of semirings or hyperfields with signs is a delicate one, see Baker and Lorscheid~\cite{baker2018descartes}, Gunn~\cite{gunn}.

 We consider the optimization problem